| |

 Notice that this description of DSolve tells us that there

-are actually three ways that the command can be used:
+are actually six ways that the command can be used:

 equations.
 We haven't even done systems in class yet, so we'll stick to single